Use this information to prepare sharper questions for a licensed provider.

 Injection day can be tricky.
 Your GLP-1 injection day diet matters more than you might think.
 Many people on semaglutide or tirzepatide notice that nausea, bloating, and appetite suppression hit hardest in the hours after their weekly dose.

 Injection day can be tricky.
 Your GLP-1 injection day diet matters more than you might think.
 Many people on semaglutide or tirzepatide notice that nausea, bloating, and appetite suppression hit hardest in the hours after their weekly dose.
 Eating the wrong foods, or eating too much, can make those side effects worse.
-But skipping meals entirely is not the answer either.
+But skipping meals entirely isn't the answer either.
 You still need protein, hydration, and key nutrients to support your body.
 This guide walks you through exactly what to eat, what to avoid, and how to time your meals around your injection for the best experience.

 Key Takeaways: